WM-SEMERU/code-rationales/README.md

 ---------
 ## Dataset analysis

 The accumulative probability on concepts per dataset.
-We observe that datasets with Docstring (DC) grows faster that the one with only source code (Signature (SG) and Body (BD)).
+We observe that datasets with Docstring (DC) grow faster that the ones with only source code (Signature (SG) and Body (BD)).
 ![Distribution](results_analysis/rq1_exploratory_analysis/code_completion/captures/distributions/sc/level_0_rationales_distributions.jpg)

-The size of focal methods used to our analysis in blue distribution labeled method 0 and the linked focal test method in orange distribution labeled method 1
+The size of focal methods used in our analysis in blue distribution labeled method 0 and the linked focal test method in the orange distribution labeled method 1

 ![test-generation-method-size](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/captures/1_focal_method_size.png)
 ---------

 ## Survey example

+In this image, we show one of the samples presented in the survey.
+The sample was selected based on our analysis of error cases.
+The image demonstrates our technique of showing rationales behind predictions and also captures whether the users agree with the generated rationales.
+By exposing users to our technique, we also assess the informativeness and readability of our diagrams.
+The rest of the samples in the survey follow the same pattern.

 ![fig4_survey_ss](images/survey-example.png)